stunney/CS-Challenge/RefactoringNotes.md

 Once you enter the program and press '?' you can never quit!

 [IMPROVEMENT]
 Adding the ability to localize the strings on the screen for multiple regions and dialects.
+Did some more refactoring as well.